General Translation

 Privacy Concerns

 With some exceptions, all content wrapped in a <T> component is sent to the General Translation APIs for translation.
-This might not be desirable for rendering sensitive data, such as user names, account numbers, etc.
+This might not be desirable for rendering sensitive data, such as usernames, account numbers, etc.

 To circumvent this issue, use Variable Components to handle private information.
 This ensures that no sensitive data is sent to the General Translation APIs for translation.
 The localization of all content wrapped in any Variable Component is handled locally.